valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * claim
    * claims

-*filters:* action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Claim that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)
+*filters:* action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Claim where due overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)

 *inverse queries:*

-   * settledBy (Settlement.settledBy)
+   * settledBy (Settlement.settles)

 #### Settlement